 As you can see in the breakdown above, when Microsoft last redesigned its Bing logo, it ensured it would be consistent their other product logos by using the same angles and grid-based design.

-Learning to integrate your logo design to the grid is crucial for visual and long-lasting success.
-A layout grid is the invisible force that gives the visible its structure and holds everything in its proper place.
+Learning to integrate your logo design into the grid can have a big impact on visual and long-lasting success.
+Consider a logo grid as the invisible force that gives the visible its structure and holds everything in its proper place.
 It helps ensure that concepts are visually consistent from one product to another.

 Choosing a construction guide in your logo design process, allows you to not only make sure that it maintains its visual meaning and structure, but also enhances your design by maintaining focus instead of distracting from it.